Type 56 assault rifle: Criminal activities

 In 1987, Michael Ryan used a legally owned Type 56 rifle, and two other firearms, in the Hungerford massacre in the United Kingdom, in which he shot 32 people, 17 of whom died.
 The attack led to the passage of Firearms (Amendment) Act 1988, which bans ownership of semi-automatic centre-fire rifles and restricts the use of shotguns.

 In the United States, a Type 56 rifle, purchased in Oregon under a false name, was used in the 1989 Stockton schoolyard shooting in which Patrick Purdy fired over 100 rounds to shoot one teacher and 34 children, killing five.
 The shooting led to the passage of California's Roberti-Roos Assault Weapons Control Act of 1989.

+In 1990, a Type 84s outfitted with a scope was used by David Malcolm Gray, along with 5 other rifles, in the Aramoana massacre in Aramoana, Otago Harbour, New Zealand, in which he shot 16 people, 12 fatally, before being shot dead by police.
+The attack was the deadliest mass shooting in New Zealand's history until the 2019 Christchurch mosque shootings and led to new firearms legislation in 1992, including 10-year photographic licences and tight restrictions on military style semi-automatic firearms.

 A Type 56S, along with a Type 56S-1, were used by Larry Phillips, Jr. and Emil Mătăsăreanu during the 1997 North Hollywood shootout.